Skip to content

 • Inflated restaurant bills - in heavy tourist zones, check the menu prices and your bill, especially for “specials” quoted without a price.

 None of this is unique to Albania, and none of it should put you off - a little attention to cash and cards is all it takes.
+Our guide to cash or card in Albania covers the payment side in full, from ATM fees to tipping.

 Emergencies, phones and health